GAMformer: Bridging Tabular Foundation Models and Interpretable Machine Learning: Abstract

 \section{Abstract}

-Generalized Additive Models (GAMs) are widely recognized for their ability to create fully interpretable machine learning models for tabular data.
-Traditionally, training GAMs involves iterative learning algorithms, such as splines, boosted trees, or neural networks, which refine the additive components through repeated error reduction.
-In this paper, we introduce \textit{GAMformer}, the first method to leverage in-context learning to estimate shape functions of a GAM in a single forward pass, representing a significant departure from the conventional iterative approaches to GAM fitting.
-Building on previous research applying in-context learning to tabular data, we exclusively use complex, synthetic data to train GAMformer, yet find it extrapolates well to real-world data.
-Our experiments show that GAMformer performs on par with other leading GAMs across various classification benchmarks while generating highly interpretable shape functions.
+While interpretability is crucial for machine learning applications in safety-critical domains and for regulatory compliance, existing tabular foundation models like TabPFN lack transparency.
+Generalized Additive Models (GAMs) provide the needed interpretability through their additive structure, but traditional GAM methods rely on iterative learning algorithms (such as splines, boosted trees, or neural networks) that are fundamentally incompatible with the in-context learning paradigm of foundation models.
+In this paper, we introduce GAMformer, the first tabular foundation model for GAMs that bridges the gap between the power of foundation models and the interpretability requirements of critical real-world applications.
+GAMformer estimates GAM shape functions in a single forward pass using in-context learning, representing a significant departure from conventional iterative approaches.
+Building on previous research on tabular foundation models, we train GAMformer exclusively on synthetically generated tables to prevent data leakage.
+Our experiments demonstrate that GAMformer performs comparably to other leading GAMs across various classification benchmarks.